dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

 The first step to adding idempotency token support is to be able to easily send it.
 If you are using a API browser like Postman or Paw, you have that ability out of the box.
 These API browsers allow us to send any type of params or headers.
-For example, this is what a successful requst to this endpoint looks like, via Postman:
+For example, this is what a successful request to this endpoint looks like, via Postman:

 ![](/img/posts/idempotency-key-bids-successful-request.png)